zendframework/zf3-web/data/posts/2017-03-15-nested-middleware-in-expressive.md

 a response early, even the middleware later in the queue will not be instantiated!

+> ### A note about order
+>
+> When you create middleware pipelines such as the above, as well as in the
+> following examples, _order matters_.
+Pipelines are managed internally as
+> queues, and thus are first-in-first-out (FIFO).
+As such, putting the
+> responding `CreateBookMiddleware` (which will most likely return a response
+> with the API payload) will result in the other middleware never executing!
+>
+> As such, ensure that your pipelines contain middleware that will _delegate_
+> first, and your primary middleware that returns a response last.

 ## Middleware pipelines

 Another approach would be to setup a middleware pipeline manually within the